All Episodes

 And I also think that the Democrats, they're not exactly calculating or factoring in that this is a different president.

-Every day I can imagine Donald Trump's Twitter feed is going to remind the country about the Schumer shutdown, about the things that aren't being funded, because he is pretty much trying to hold the entire process hostage.
+Every day, I can imagine Donald Trump's Twitter feed is going to remind the country about the Schumer shutdown, about the things that aren't being funded, because he is pretty much trying to hold the entire process hostage.

 He doesn't want this to happen.

-And so Democrats, they're going to get to midnight tonight.
+And so, Democrats, they're going to get to midnight tonight.

 Government's going to shut down.

-As a matter of, let me put it this way.
+It's not even going to, as a matter of fact, let me put it this way.

 Your life will go on as normal.